ryanwong-uk/sky-cat-news/README.md

 #### /story/&lt;id&gt;

-* The data returned by `/news-list` does not contain a dedicated `id` for story.
+* The data returned by `/news-list` does not contain a dedicated `id` for the story.
 Here I assume the `id` from `/new-list` also refers to the story Id.
 * The entries within `contents` implicitly assume the ordering is preserved.
-It might be safer if we could add something like `sequenceId` so the App can always present them in a proper order.
+It might be safer if we could add something like `sequenceId` so the App can always present them in proper order.
-* Again, how we name the urls for links and images could be improved.
+* Again, how we name the URLs for links and images could be improved.
 The keys like `url` , `imageUrl`, `href` carries different meanings everywhere, which again can be error-prone.

 ### UI Layout changes